 Kala’s U-Bass (Amazon link) is the most popular and well known bass ukulele on the market.
 It’s available in a number of interesting designs, including solid body models and various tonewood configurations.

-One of the most popular types of ukuleles, an acoustic-electric uke is simply a traditional ukulele that has been outfitted with electronics which allow the uke to be plugged into an amplifier.
+An acoustic-electric uke is simply a traditional ukulele that has been outfitted with electronics which allow the uke to be plugged into an amplifier.
 These electronics are known as a pickup.